unitedstates/licensing/index.md

 *[Public Knowledge](http://publicknowledge.org/)*

 We also thank Timothy Vollmer, Puneet Kishor, and other reviewers for their discussion and ideas, many of which we have borrowed here.
 Our gratitude does not imply their endorsement.

+#### History

+August 19, 2013.
+First published.

+December 12, 2013.
+Rewrote the introduction.
+Removed "However"s in the suggested language.
+Added sections on determining IP status, that data is not copyrightable as such, and that this applies to software as well as data.
+Corrected typos.
+Added OKFN (removed the asterisk), EFF, and PK.